Tap To Call

 Workers’ compensation is designed to provide benefits for employees who suffer injuries or illnesses on the job, but not everyone is automatically eligible.

 One of the most important factors is filing your claim on time.
 North Carolina requires workers to notify their employer of an injury within 30 days and file a claim within 2 years of the incident.
-Missing these deadlines can jeopardize your eligibility for benefits, so acting promptly is critical.
+It’s important to act quickly because missing these deadlines can jeopardize your eligibility for benefits.

 It’s also important to know that some workers may be excluded from workers’ comp, such as independent contractors or certain agricultural workers.
 If you’re unsure whether your employment status affects your eligibility, talking to an attorney can clarify your situation and protect your rights.